-Walt's Smoking and Infamous Coughby Jim Korkis, staff writer
+Walt's Smoking and Infamous Coughby Jim Korkis, contributing writer

 In an interview with Hazel George, the Disney Studio nurse and confidante of Walt Disney, she remembered that one evening Walt Disney told her, "You're right about one thing.
 Smoking and drinking are sins.
 Because you are one of God's creatures and if you don't take care of the body He gave you, you are committing a sin."

 Yet, Walt still continued to smoke his entire life.

 My dad smoked much of his life until he gave it up cold turkey after his first heart attack.
 Unfortunately, years of smoking had caused some health issues that still plagued him for the rest of his life.

 As much as I admired my father and tried to emulate him (and still do), I was never interested in smoking.
 Of course, for a couple of weeks at college, I tried smoking a pipe so I would look older and smarter and girls would think I was cool.
 However, I would never pay attention and so could never keep the darn thing lit.
 Besides, it tasted horrible to me despite trying different tobacco mixtures.